samvera-deprecated/fcrepo-admin/README.md

 #### Associations

-Due to issues with Rails partials and relative paths, in order to use Blacklight's default document index view behavior on the associations show page and avoid missing template errors, fcrepo_admin provides a custom document partial at `fcrepo_admin/catalog/document` that renders the partial at `catalog/document`, for which Blacklight provides a default.
+Due to the way Rails resolves relative paths to partials, in order to use Blacklight's default document index view behavior on the associations show page and avoid missing template errors, fcrepo_admin provides a custom document partial at `fcrepo_admin/catalog/document` that renders the partial at `catalog/document`, for which Blacklight provides a default.
 If you have a custom document partial at a different path that you want to use for the document list on the associations